aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/code128-card/_index.md

 - Closing quiet zone

 ### **Size Dimensions**
 To perform manual scanning, the specification of Code 128 suggests setting the minimum height to 5.0 mm or 15% of its width.
-It is recommended to set the size of quiet zones at least 10 times wider than the current X-dimension.
-X-dimension is one of the most important parameters that is defined as the width of the most narrow bar.
-Each symbol in a barcode is 11 times wider than the X-dimension (with the exception of the stop digit that is 13-time wider).
-The minimum possible size of the X-dimension is 0.0075 inches.
+It is recommended to set the size of quiet zones at least 10 times wider than the current [X-Dimension](/barcode/info-cards/x-dimension/).
+Each symbol in a barcode is 11 times wider than the [X-dimension](/barcode/info-cards/x-dimension/) (with the exception of the stop digit that is 13-time wider).
+The minimum possible size of the [X-dimension](/barcode/info-cards/x-dimension/) is 0.0075 inches.
 Thus, the length may vary depending on the amount of data to be encoded.

 ### **Encoding Capacity and Data Density**
 Code 128 is a variable-length barcode type, which means that it can be used to encode character sets of an arbitrary length.
 The actual capacity limit that is practically achievable is 30 alphabetical symbols or 60 numerical digits.
 It allows producing very compact barcodes owing to the so-called double-density data compression.
 This specificity allows storing two data digits within one barcode symbol thus facilitating efficient conversion of large data sets.